membase/ns_server/README.markdown

   * Below, <REPO_ROOT> is where you checked out and built ns_server above.
   * Make sure the needed ports are not being used (these include 8080, 11211, 11212, etc).
+  * UNIX
-  * Build the "for_release" branch of northscale memcached that has isasl enabled (git clone git@github.com:northscale/memcached.git && cd memcached && git checkout --track origin/for_release && ./config/autorun.sh &&
+    ** Build the "for_release" branch of northscale memcached that has isasl enabled (git clone git@github.com:northscale/memcached.git && cd memcached && git checkout --track origin/for_release && ./config/autorun.sh &&
-    ./configure --enable-isasl &&
-    make && make test).
+./configure --enable-isasl && make && make test).

-  * Build the bucket_engine library from the git@github.com:northscale/bucket_engine.git repository.
+    ** Build the bucket_engine library from the git@github.com:northscale/bucket_engine.git repository.
     (git clone git@github.com:northscale/bucket_engine.git &&
     cd bucket_engine &&
-    ./configure --with-memcached=/path/to/your/above/dir/for/memcached/ &&
-    make && make test)
+./configure --with-memcached=/path/to/your/above/dir/for/memcached/ && make && make test)

-  * Create a sym link from the for_release northscale memcached that you just built to <REPO_ROOT>/priv/memcached
+    ** Create a sym link from the for_release northscale memcached that you just built to <REPO_ROOT>/priv/memcached
-  * Create a sym link from the for_release northscale memcached memcached/.libs/default_engine.so to
+    ** Create a sym link from the for_release northscale memcached memcached/.libs/default_engine.so to
     <REPO_ROOT>/priv/default_engine.so
-  * If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):
+    ** If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):

 /.memcached -p 11211 -d -P /tmp/memcached.pid -E bucket_engine.so -e "admin=_admin;engine=default_engine.so;default_bucket_name=default